UAlbertaALTLab/morphodict/docs/dictionary-data.md

     checked in to the secret git repository at `altlab.dev:/data/altlab.git`.
 This is what’s used in production.
-It was created by importing the old `crkeng.xml` file into an older version of cree-intelligent-dictionary, that did a lot of paradigm and analysis inference during import, and then the database contents were exported in the new importjson format.
+It was created by importing the old `crkeng.xml` file into an older version of cree-intelligent-dictionary that did a lot of paradigm and analysis inference during import, and then the database contents were exported in the new importjson format.

-  - For Woods Cree, the `cwdize` script transliterates the production `crkeng_dictionary.importjson` file, using the `database.ndjson` file from the ALTLab repo to get the proto-Cree forms.
+  - For Woods Cree, the `munge/cwdeng/cwdize` script transliterates the production `crkeng_dictionary.importjson` file, using the `database.ndjson` file from the ALTLab repo to get the proto-Cree forms.

   - For Arapaho, the [private arp-db repo](https://github.com/UAlbertaALTLab/arp-db) has